 COPIOUS COSMOS | Make your summertime garden sing

-Cosmos are the perfect flower for beginners, both in terms of growing and care.
-They flower in abundance from May (if they've had time to germinate indoors beforehand) through to October, make delightful cut flowers and, simply put, just make me happy.
+Cosmos are the perfect flower for beginners, they're easy to grow and look after.
+They bloom in abundance from May (if they've had time to germinate indoors beforehand) through to October, are heavenly as cut flowers and, in a nutshell, just make me oh so very happy.

-A bit of history: they found their way to our shores around 200 years ago, all the way from South America.
+Just a little bit of their story: cosmos found their way to our shores around 200 years ago, all the way from South America.
 Their name derives from the Greek word for harmony and, in the language of flowers, they're a symbol of love and innocence.
 How's that for heritage!

 The flowers look like giant daisies and the feathered leaves are so delicate, they remind me a little bit of dill.
 For me, they're the perfect example of a summer flower.

-These annual plants are totally undemanding – which is hard to believe given how fantastically they blossom.
-It all comes down to soil and location.
+These annual plants are totally undemanding – which is hard to believe given how ferociously they blossom.
+It really all just comes down to soil and location.

-Full sun is best, but you can go for partial shade at a pinch – they just won't flower quite as exuberantly.
-It's best not to fertilize them (fertilizing will cause the leaves to grow rather than the flowers) and they're fine with short dry spells.
-You'll need to water them regularly if they're in pots.
+Full sun is best but you can go for partial shade at a pinch – they just won't flower quite as abundantly.
+It's best not to fertilize them (fertilizing will cause the leaves to grow rather than the flowers).
+They're fine with short dry spells but you'll need to water them regularly if you keep them in pots.

 It's just as easy to grow cosmos as it is to care for them.
 You can either grow them inside for about a month before planting the seedlings outside, or sow them directly in your flowerbed after the last (night) frost has been and gone.

 Cosmos are pretty good germinators, which means that if you're growing them in small pots, you'll really only need to plant one seed per pot (preferably in seedling compost).
 I always try to avoid pricking out because I hate the thought of having to throw away any tiny baby plants.